 I spend most of my evenings reading or working on my computer (my first PC).
 My wife, Diane, spends her evenings working in the kitchen.
 Well, it’s not just a kitchen.
-Imagine a kitchen inside a walk-in closet, now shove in a washing machine, dryer and all the cleaning supplies you own.
+It's a walk-in closet with a washing machine, dryer, and all the cleaning supplies we own.
 This is our kitchen.
 It is an erupting volcano of young family life and it’s the first thing you see when you enter our house.

 It's midnight: Diane is doing laundry and sewing repairs.
 She writes a grocery list to be left behind when she goes shopping the next day.
 She hoists out the trash and boxes up the nightly board games.
 She feels a hot flash and realizes that the oven has been preheating the kitchen for the past hour.
 She makes the cookies and between batches writes a heartfelt thank you note to Operation Santa Claus for gifting her a coffee mug in recognition for her 700 hours of volunteer time.
 They really shouldn’t have, she would have done it for nothing.
 The small kitchen TV keeps her company as background noise (Animal Planet during winter and Yankees baseball post-game during summer).

 It’s 1:00 am.
 As if it's something easily forgotten, she says to herself' "Oh, I need to go to bed."
 She sleepwalks upstairs to the bathroom.
 An hour later, out from the bathroom, she checks on each of the kids.
 Johnny is awake doing homework that he proclaimed was done during the nightly interrogation.
 She gives him a little back scratch and tucks him into bed.